meedan/presto/docs/request.response.structures.md

 * The outgoing reponse request includes the payloads and parameters from the incoming request
 * items in the response must to include their id, so that the caller can match individual-level properties from incoming request.
-* status code is present at top level so it can be checked to know how to parse the rest of the
+* status code is present at top level so it can be checked to know how to parse the rest of the payload (error etc)

 Example PROPOSED output structure
 ```